DoktorVati/Calculator/README.md

 # Calculator
-This is a fun take on a calculator app that includes night and day mode.
+This is a fun take on a calculator app that includes a night and day mode.
+This calculator can handle, addition, subtraction, multiplication, division and decimal point numbers.
+The answers are given to 3 decimal points.